JDRedding/Domain-papers/Blueberries.md

 - Cclay soil **must** be amended; blueberries fail in unmodified clay.
 - Our freeze–thaw cycles mean **mulch depth and drainage** matter more here than in coastal or northern climates.
 - Summer droughts require **consistent irrigation**; blueberries do not tolerate drying out.
-- Consider **annual sulfur applications** — KC rainfall and irrigation water tend to raise pH over time.
+- Consider **annual sulfur applications** — rainfall and irrigation water tend to raise pH over time.

 ---